johailsherieff/johailsherieff.github.io/README.md

 Similar to max pooling layers, Average Pooling layers are used to reduce the spatial dimensions of a three-dimensional tensor.
 However, Average Pooling layers perform a more extreme type of dimensionality reduction, where a tensor with dimensions h×w×d is reduced in size to have dimensions 1×1×d.
 Average Pooling layers reduce each h×w feature map to a single number by simply taking the average of all hw values.

+Finally, dense layers at the top of the network will combine very high level features and produce classification predictions.
 A dense layer represents a matrix vector multiplication.
 The values in the matrix are the trainable parameters which get updated during backpropagation.

 ## Capsule Networks